How to stop spending money

-But even just one or two taxis a week can really add up, so as painful as it can be, obeying your alarm might be the best bet after all.
+But even one or two taxis a week can really add up, so as painful as it can be, obeying your alarm might be the best bet after all.

 Although that's not to say you should start taking public transport everywhere, either...

-Using public transport
+Cut down on public transport

 For some students, public transport can be a necessity.
 But for a lot of us, if we're being totally honest, it's just an opportunity to be lazy and avoid walking to lectures.